ethereum-optimism/design-docs/protocol/interoperable-ether-transfers.md

 The goal is to reduce the transaction count from four to two, enabling users to send `ETH` to a destination chain directly:

-1. Burn `ETH` on source chain and relay a message to destination chain that mints `ETH` to recipient on destination chain.
+1. Burn `ETH` on source chain and relay a message to destination chain that relays `ETH` to recipient on destination chain.
-2. Execute the relayed message on the destination chain that mints `ETH` to the recipient.
+2. Execute the relayed message on the destination chain that relays `ETH` to the recipient.

 # Proposed Solution